|December 29, 2009

-"We are in the build-up to the next El Nino and already the drought is as bad as it has ever been — in terms of
+"We are in the build-up to the next El Nino and already the drought is as bad as it has ever been — in terms of the

-have been seeing are a direct result of this very severe, protracted drought."
+seeing are a direct result of this very severe, protracted drought."

 SYDNEY: Scientists say that Australia can expect more of the scorching conditions that fanned the firestorms that

 killed at least 181 people this month, prompting a nationwide debate about how to prepare for a hotter, more fire-prone

 As investigators pick through the tangled wreckage left by Australia's deadliest wildfires, which flattened townships

 and destroyed more than 1,000 homes starting Feb.
 7, a wide-ranging discussion has begun about the way the country

 handles wildfires - from greenhouse-gas emissions standards to planning codes to an emergency protocol that

 encourages people to stay and defend their properties.

-Wildfires have been a feature of the Australian landscape for centuries; thousands of fires burn across the
+Wildfires have been a feature of the Australian landscape for centuries; thousands of fires burn across the continent

-change brings hotter weather and less rain.
+hotter weather and less rain.

 Ethiopia: Climate Change Taking Toll On Livestock in Southern Lowlands – Study.

 Addis Ababa — Climate change-induced livestock diseases are causing more illness and death of livestock in

 The study entitled: Climate Change-Induced Hazards, Impacts and Responses in Southern Ethiopia, carried out in the

 climatic change impacts on livelihoods particularly increased vulnerability to poverty and food insecurity as livestock

 possession of households during the past 20 years shows an overall decline.

 In Borena zone, for instance, the average number of livestock per household declined from 10 oxen, 35 cows and 33

 goats to 3 oxen, 7 cows and 6 goats, the study said.

 The study also showed similar outcome in South Omo pastoralists as "the number of livestock decreased from 30

 cows, 38 goats and 36 sheep to 21 cows, 23 goats and 21 sheep at present."
-"Tick and skin diseases on
+"Tick and skin diseases on camels,

-prevailing diseases," the study pointed out.
+the study pointed out.